cksystemsteaching/selfie/manuscript/encoding.md

 0x44(~76): 0x00000000: nop
 ```

 Each line represents one machine instruction.
 The first line, for example, reads like this.
 The hexadecimal number `0x0` is the word-aligned memory address of the instruction in memory.
 The expression `(~76)` is the approximate line number of the source code, in this case `selfie.c`, that was compiled to this instruction.
 The 32-bit word `0x24080007` is in fact the in binary encoded version of the instruction itself.
 Finally, `addiu $t0,$zero,7` is the human-readable assembly version of the instruction.
 This means in particular that `0x24080007` and `addiu $t0,$zero,7` are semantically equivalent.
 The 32-bit word `0x24080007` in binary stored at address `0x0` in memory is thus the only thing that the machine needs, the rest is for us to make it readable.

-The machine code in `selfie.m` presented in the previous chapter contains just that binary code.
+The machine code in `selfie.m` presented in the previous chapter contains just that binary code, that is, `0x24080007` followed by `0x24094000` from the second line in `selfie.s` and so on.
 To prepare the machine for executing that code we only need to load `selfie.m` into memory starting at address `0x0` and then tell the machine to execute the code.
 How this is done is part of the next chapter.

 So, how do we know that `0x24080007` represents `addiu $t0,$zero,7`?
 This is specified precisely by the ISA of the widely used MIPS processor family.